HenrikPilz/BMEcatConverter/README.md

 The following options are set to default values:

 *	\-\-dateformat=None
-*	\-\-merchant="fiege"
+*	\-\-validation="strict"
-    Default merchant dissolves to _*fiege*_, this means if an validation fails, an exception is raised and the conversion fails.
+    Default validation dissolves to _*strict*_, this means if an validation fails, an exception is raised and the conversion fails.
 *	\-\-manufacturer=None
     Default Manufacturer if no manufacturername is provided in the BMEcat.
 *	\-\-separators=autodetect